Logarithmic entanglement growth from disorder-free localization in the two-leg compass ladder: Other dualities of the model

 \section{Other dualities of the model}

 In this section we describe in further detail the dualities that the compass Hamiltonian possesses.
-As exploited in the main text, the original compass model can be transformed into a bond-disordered transverse field Ising model through the transformation
+As exploited in the main text, the original compass model can be transformed into a bond-disordered transverse field Ising model through the transformation (a two site version of the standard Kramers--Wannier duality)

-The new spin-1/2 degrees of freedom $\hat{\eta}$ and $\hat{q}$ commute with one another and individually satisfy the canonical angular momentum commutation relations.
-In these new variables, the compass Hamiltonian [i.e., Eq.~\eqref{eqn:compass-hamiltonian} in the main text] becomes
+The new spin-1/2 degrees of freedom $\hat{\eta}_j$ and $\hat{q}_j$ commute with one another and individually satisfy the canonical angular momentum commutation relations.
+In these new variables, the compass Hamiltonian [i.e., Eq.~(1) in the main text] becomes